-Heather Heyer memorial service to be held Wednesday
+Heather Heyer was afraid protesters would be violent, friend says

 Story highlights

+- Co-worker says Heather Heyer was afraid there might be gunfire at rally

-- Heyer was killed while she was walking with other counterprotesters
+- Heyer was killed by a car while she was walking with other counterprotesters

-(CNN)A public memorial service for Heather Heyer, a counterprotester killed Saturday when a speeding car was driven into a crowd, will be held Wednesday morning in Charlottesville, Virginia.
+Charlottesville, Virginia (CNN)A co-worker of the woman killed Saturday near a planned white nationalist rally in Charlottesville, Virginia, said her friend was nervous about going but felt she needed to be among the counterprotesters.

+Victoria Jackson, who will attend a public memorial service Wednesday morning for Heather Heyer, told CNN that her dear friend wanted to stand up for what she believed in.

+Jackson held back tears as she talked about her friend, whose work station is now surrounded by flowers and messages from clients and friends.
+The scent of roses filled the air.

+Each employee at the law firm received a pen Tuesday with a note that read: "Although her desk sits empty today, we will never forget how much she impacted our lives.
+Her presence will forever be remembered."

-Heyer's family is asking people who attend the service to wear something purple.
+Heyer's family is asking people who attend the memorial service to wear something purple.

+Heyer loved purple.
+On her work desk are purple sticky notes, purple cover sheets and a pair of plastic purple hands in a thumbs-up position that used to hold her cellphone in place.

 "She was an outspoken, outgoing, determined and passionate individual and had a special regard for social injustices and especially those concerning race relations," the venue holding the memorial said in a news release.